bruhnn/BD2ModManager/README.md

 1. Download the app.
 2. Select your Brown Dust 2 game directory.
 3. Add your mods by dragging and dropping them into the manager or moving into mods/.
-4. Enable, disable, or search mods as needed.
+4. Enable or disable mods.
 5. Sync your mods.
 This will create a folder named `BD2MM` inside the `BDX` mods folder with all your enabled mods.

 ---